ishanaggarwal/query-agent-sample/README.md

 ## **Architecture/Design**

-The system is built with a modular architecture for extensibility and maintainability.
+The system is built with a modular architecture for extensibility, Scalability and maintainability.
 ---

 ![Architecture Diagram](k8sArchitecture.png)